seansbox/isit360/hw01/README.md

 >

     choco upgrade all -y

+If you _don't_ have **choco** installed, and need/want to use WinGet, try these commands instead:

+Ugh, yeah that is all a single command.
+Then run these on at a time...

+    winget install vscode python git.git sqlite.sqlite mongodb --accept-source-agreements --accept-package-agreements

 You may have to close and re-open PowerShell (again, as Administrator) and then run these commands...